Michael-AUG/Michael-AUG.github.io/contest.markdown

 *Michael wins 1st place in Scotland and 4th place in Europe in the 2022 CQ WW WPX (CW) Contest*

-![Michael with Colchester Contest Group](/images/67b25-mtop2.jpg) *A young Michael M6EIO operating 20m with the Colchester Contest Group, under the watchful eye of G0DVJ*
+![Michael with Colchester Contest Group](/images/67b25-mtop2.jpg)
+<br>*A young Michael M6EIO operating 20m with the Colchester Contest Group, under the watchful eye of G0DVJ*

 ![Michael with Colchester Contest Group](/images/1af38-23cms.jpg) *On another occasion, with the CCG, operating 23cms*